 This way, when triggers come up they can recognize them.

 If You Think You Know a Sex Addict…

-If you have been hesitant to reach out or confront someone in your life about a possible sex addiction because you were afraid they didn’t fit the image, I am here to tell you that there is no profession, religion, hobby, bank account, education, or location that exempts a person from falling into addictive behavior.
+If you have been hesitant to reach out or confront someone in your life about sex addiction recovery because you were afraid they didn’t fit the image, I am here to tell you that there is no profession, religion, hobby, bank account, education, or location that exempts a person from falling into addictive behavior.

 If you’ve been in need of a wake-up call, here it is.
 Trust your instincts.
 If you think someone close to you is struggling with sex or porn addictions, the best thing you can do right now is reaching out to us at Neulia Compulsion Solutions for help.
 Together, we will formulate a plan for helping this person take back control of their life.